rust-lang/book/nostarch/chapter07.md

 As an example, let’s write a library crate that provides the functionality of a restaurant.
-We’ll define the signatures of functions but leave their bodies empty to concentrate on the organization of the code, rather than the implementation of a restaurant.
+We’ll define the signatures of functions but leave their bodies empty to concentrate on the organization of the code rather than the implementation of a restaurant.

 In the restaurant industry, some parts of a restaurant are referred to as